phac-nml/irida/doc/_includes/galaxy/cleanup.md

 echo -e "\nEnd cleanup at `date`" >> $CLEANUP_LOG
 ```

-The particular cleanup scripts (e.g., `scripts/cleanup_datasets/delete_userless_histories.sh` default to removing only items > 10 days old.
-If you wish to adjust this time, please modify the `-d 10` parameter within these scripts).
+The particular cleanup scripts (e.g., `scripts/cleanup_datasets/delete_userless_histories.sh`) default to removing only items > 10 days old.
+If you wish to adjust this time, please modify the `-d 10` parameter within these scripts.

 ### Step 2: Schedule script to run using cron